striker43/storjWidget-exporter/README.md

     sudo docker build -t storjwidget .
     docker run --privileged -p 3123:3123 -e NODES_LIST=192.168.188.59:14002,myNodesIp.com:14002 -v storjWidgetVolume:/var/www/storjWidgetVolume storjwidget

+##### Video instructions for Windows setup
+If you want to run in on Windows without docker, check out https://www.youtube.com/watch?v=WoA7EU99E3E.

 ## Next Steps:
 When your storjWidget-Exporter is up and running and returning stats of your node(s) at http://localhost:3123/bandwidth, you can continue and set up your [storjWidget](https://github.com/striker43/storjWidget).